November 27, 2025

-The first day of the conference focuses on children and progress in designing health spaces that are genuinely reflective of children’s and youth’s needs, including safe, supportive environments for families and caregivers, and an inspiration for clinical teams and researchers.
+The first day of the conference focuses on children and progress in designing health spaces that are genuinely reflective of children’s and youth’s needs, including safe, supportive environments for families and caregivers, and inspiration for clinical teams and researchers to collaborate and share more effectively across the continuum of care in a variety of health settings.
+The Deputy Minister of Health in Ontario is our special guest, along with opening remarks from the President and CEO of SickKids, Ronald Cohn.

 (3 hours 9 am-12 pm)